 Did you know?
 Companies that excel at drip campaigns generate 80 percent more sales at 33 percent lower costs.
 Now that’s not a figure you can easily ignore.
-Email drip campaigns essentially help you to automate your email marketing by setting a campaign that sends a series of emails over a period of time.
+Email drip campaigns essentially help you to automate your email marketing by setting up a campaign that sends a series of emails over a period of time.
 Ideally, till a point where the customer gets interested enough to start a trial or get on a call.

 An email drip campaign idea that has been working like magic off late is starting a course on your email marketing.
 Say suppose you offer a content marketing service, your email drip campaign can cover one chapter a week (or day, depending on the frequency of your emails) explaining your niche and how you can help them.
 This will hook the readers to see the campaign through to the end.

-As the campaign reached its end, you can repurpose these emails in the form of an ebook, or encourage them to start a free trial, or get on a call.
+As the campaign reached its end, you can repurpose these emails in the form of an ebook, or encourage them to start a free trial or get on a call.

-This tactic works very well compared to a standard email or course because it is difficult to stick till the end of an ebook or a course.
+This tactic works very well compared to a standard email or course because it is difficult to stick to the end of an ebook or a course.
 On the other hand, we check our emails every day, so one email a day is not burdensome.

 7. Celebrate User Milestones

 Celebrating client wins is a great growth hacking tactic for the retention stage of the growth hacking funnel.
 Suppose, you’re a landing page tool – celebrate the client’s first published landing page.
 Remind them how far they have come.
 Incorporate pop-up messages that are triggered on the first or 10th publish and see the results.